-Two Americans, two Canadians freed after kidnapping in Nigeria: police – Reuters
+Kidnapped Americans, Canadians rescued in Nigeria, police say – CNN

 |

-Two Americans, two Canadians freed after kidnapping in Nigeria: police
+Kidnapped Americans, Canadians rescued in Nigeria, police say

 Do you have something awesome to share with the world?
 Click here to share